Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In lines 12-15, we configure another CSV data node with the identifier "log_history".
 It uses the default `SCENARIO` scope again.
 The default path is the path to the CSV file "path/hist_log.csv".
 The _exposed_type_ provided will be "modin" exposed type.

 In lines 17-19, we add another CSV data node configuration with the identifier "sales_history".
 The default `SCENARIO` scope is used again.
-Since we have a custom class pre-defined for this CSV file (`SaleRow`), we provide it as the _exposed_type_ parameter.
+Since we have a custom class called `SaleRow` that is defined for this CSV file, we provide it as the _exposed_type_ parameter.

 !!!
 Note